Hello, Tropers. Welcome to the page of multiple interruptions for picking up stuff off the — Ooh, a page telling us to describe this trope here!

 - The Batwinged Bimbo From Hell class in Macho Women with Guns (both being Exactly What It Says on the Tin, by the way) has access to the skill "distort reality"; by shifting their attention completely to something like their nail polish, a run in their stockings, or a shiny object, they can avert any attack by not paying any attention to it at all.
 If the skill roll succeeds, the attack instead targets another player.

 - There is a running joke among players that creatures with the Stupidity rule (which means there is a chance the unit will do nothing other than wander forward a few inches for a turn) suffer from this, in particular Dark Elf Cold Ones (dinosaur horse thingies) thinking "kill kill kill kill, ooooh shiny".

 - This is actually accurate in the case of Sigvald the Magnificent, who at random times during the battle will actually become so distracted by how awesome and shiny his armour is that he will stop fighting and demand his henchmen to polish it and tell him how wonderful he is.

 - Corax in Werewolf: The Apocalypse have this as one of their racial flaws.
-There other flaw being allergic to gold, this doesn't usually work out to well for them.
+Their other flaw being an allergy to gold, this doesn't usually work out too well for them.

 - Goblins of Pathfinder have this, to the point where nothing can hold their attention for more than a few seconds.
 This ADOS even shows up in the middle of combat, when a goblin may waste a turn to do something completely stupid.